The Sierra Network: Features and games

 FaceMaker was among the first to offer customizable avatars on online platforms.

-TSN also introduced FaceMaker, a tool allowing members to design a virtual "face" or avatar for their online identity.
-These avatars, which could be seen during games or chats, offered customization options for gender, age, and style, enabling users to tailor their digital representation to their preferences.
+TSN also introduced FaceMaker, a tool that allowed members to design a virtual "face" or avatar for their online identity.
+The avatars, visible during games and chats, could be customized by gender, age, and style.
 The style of avatars could also change depending on the area of The Sierra Network being accessed.
 The modular design was inspired by Mr. Potato Head.
-FaceMaker was among the first instances of customizable avatars, a concept that would quickly become a staple in online platforms.
+FaceMaker was an early instance of customizable avatars.